Category: Areas

 Old electrical systems often featured asbestos due to its resistance to heat and fire.

-A Brief Point on Asbestos
+A Quick Word on Other Asbestos

 The absence of visible asbestos doesn't guarantee its absence.
 Always treat homes built before 2000 with caution, especially ahead of renovations or repairs.